-The Program also will continue to actively recruit, train and qualify additional contractors specializing in delivering air sealing services and/or comprehensive home improvement services as needed to meet increasing overall demand for the Program.
-We expect to have about 100 BPI accredited firms and over 150 BPI certified technicians by the end of 2009 and about 50 new companies will have started the training and BPI accreditation process.
-As demand continues to grow for training, we believe that as many as 100 companies will register to join the program in 2010.
-The Program continues to be challenged by the need for training, but leveraging utility contributions and opening up Program funded training to other third party training entities should reduce any potential backlog issues.
-We also will support "green collar" job opportunities in NJ by coordinating with other existing green collar training initiatives and contractor training events in 2010, such as the Affordable Comfort, Inc. conference in Atlantic City in March, 2010.
+The Program also trains and qualifies additional contractors specializing in delivering comprehensive home improvement services as needed to meet the overall demand for the Program.
+We expect to have over 200 BPI accredited firms and over 300 BPI certified technicians by the end of 2010.
+The Program continues to be challenged by the need for training and the Program will continue to support "green collar" job opportunities in NJ by coordinating with other existing green collar training initiatives and contractor training events in 2010 to help respond to the demand.